 It is a fact that for decades a sustainable growth and low inflation rates have increased income and decrease poverty thereby curving inequality, in a step by step fashion (as per ECLAC figures).
 Likewise, the increase in the coverage of utilities and services and a higher access to consumption has also contributed to improve the general wellbeing.
-All the above - accomplished in part due to an economy that is opened to the world- has set Chile in the path of becoming one of the best performing countries of the region, in terms of macroeconomic stability, competitiveness and the business environment, according to economic measurements.
+All the above - Notwithstanding, there is evidence that life has become more expensive (which, for example, is expressed in the price of properties), the quality of services also depends on how much we pay for them (huge gap in terms of health, education and security) and, above all, there is a growing perception that the rules of the game are not accomplished in part due to an economy that is opened to the world- has set Chile in the path of becoming one of the best performing countries of the region, in terms of macroeconomic stability, competitiveness and the business environment, according to economic measurements4. equal for all, which is serious when we talk about such a competitive market.
+Unilateral fare hikes from utilities; collusion scandals from several companies or the possibility of an endless indebtedness have eroded the trust in an economic system that in terms of figures seems to work.